Every Banksy In London Mapped

 Where to find Banksy art in London.

 Love him or hate him, there's no denying Banksy's place in art history.
 The elusive satirist was synonymous with street art in the Noughties, and he remains the one graffiti writer that most people can name.
-Banksy still unleashes the occasional mural, but his London street art heyday is now long in the past.
+His habit of stencilling London's walls appeared to have slowed down in recent years, but he was back with a bang in 2024 with a series of animal-themed images.

 Street art is, by its very nature, ephemeral.
 New works are quickly erased, either by unimpressed property owners or by other street artists and taggers.
 Banksy's works tend to stick around longer than most, however, because of the cachet (and cash) that a Banksy fetches.
 Here, we've photographed and mapped all the surviving works we're aware of — some of which are almost a quarter century old.